 19. Get on the mailing list of your favorite store and attend their promotions.

 20. Loaded with valuable information, log onto La Conner’s web site to plan your vacation, or special event: www.lovelaconner.com

 21. Each La Conner merchant carries unique items, not duplicated in town.
 They can ship your selection to you also!

 22. Read a book!
-La Conner’s bookstore will fill your mind with ideas and interests, including author readings.
+La Conner’s bookstore will fill your mind with ideas and interests, specializing in local authors

 23. At the roundabout, enroll with La Conner’s local farmer for the summer co-op.
 Pick up your share of freshly grown organic produce.

 24. Refresh during the summer with an ice cream cone at the La Conner Ice Cream Tower, an old water tower moved into La Conner.